Do I REALLY Have to Save an Emergency Fund?

 Peace of Mind Vs Opportunity Cost

-The White Coat investor is financially independent, with multiple income sources.
+The White Coat has multiple income sources.
 Having tens of thousands of dollars earning 2-4% in a “High interest” savings account or mortgage offset account is inefficient in comparison with long-term investing returns.
 If you have income far in excess of your expenses, perhaps an emergency fund is unnecessary.

 Three years ago, our car died dramatically.
 My partner was stuck in a dusty somewhere in the middle of nowhere.
-Myself, 1 and 4 year old had flown home in luxury.
-My partner was hundreds of thousands of kilometres away, hostage to the nearest tow service and car mechanic.
-It cost $10,000 to get my partner home on Christmas Eve (to our childrens’ delight), and of course the car has never run right since.
+He was hundreds of thousands of kilometres away, hostage to the nearest tow service and car mechanic.
+It cost $10,000 to get home for Christmas.

-For most of us, some kind of emergency fund seems prudent.
+For most of us, saving an emergency fund is prudent.
 But you may have enough cash that is lying around anyway that you don’t plan to spend and can double as part or all of your emergency fund.

 I have a buffer in my everyday account in case my employer forgets to pay me (it’s happened) or expenses going out are larger than expected), $2000 in a “house” account to cover replacing broken appliances and extra mortgage repayments that could be withdrawn.
 I also have my “To be paid” tax sat in an offset and some kids’ education savings sat in an account earning 5% that could be quickly access in a real emergency.